15 types of volunteer work and how to choose the right one

 2. Volunteer on a farm

-There are 409 fun opportunities to work on a farm with Worldpackers.
+Ever dreamt of spending some time on a farm?
+There are 409 fun opportunities to volunteer on a farm with Worldpackers.

 For example, you can be a farm volunteer in Australia, the place where permaculture was born!
-Deciding for this type of volunteer work you should be ready to get a little dirty, but you will learn things you never thought you would.
+If you apply for this type of volunteer work you should be ready to get a little dirty, but you will learn things you never thought you would.

 When I travelled Australia 7 years ago, I worked on an avocado farm, a rhubarb farm, and a vineyard.
-And even if it was physically demanding and super exhausting some days, it was definitely an experience I don’t want to miss in my life.
+And even if it was physically demanding and super exhausting some days, it was one of the best experiences in my life.

 Most organic farmers Worldpackers cooperates with, work in favour of integral sustainability, environmental awareness, self-sufficiency, and food safety.